XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/reserves.md

 ## Base Reserve and Owner Reserve

-The reserve requirement is has two parts:
+The reserve requirement has two parts:

 * The **Base Reserve** is a minimum amount of XRP that is required for each address in the ledger.
 * The **Owner Reserve** is an increase to the reserve requirement for each object that the address owns in the ledger.